Game of Thrones season 8: Content

-Co-creators David Benioff and D. B. Weiss have said that the seventh and eighth seasons would likely comprise fewer episodes, saying that after the sixth season, they were "down to our final 13 episodes after this season.
+Co-creators David Benioff and D. B. Weiss said that the seventh and eighth seasons would likely comprise fewer episodes, saying that after the sixth season, they were "down to our final 13 episodes after this season.
 We're heading into the final lap".
 Benioff and Weiss said that they were unable to produce 10 episodes in the series' usual 12 to 14-month timeframe, as Weiss explained, "It's crossing out of a television schedule into more of a mid-range movie schedule."
 HBO confirmed in July 2016 that the seventh season would consist of seven episodes and would premiere later than usual in mid-2017 because of the later filming schedule.
 Benioff and Weiss later confirmed that the eighth season would consist of six episodes and would premiere later than usual for the same reason.

 Benioff and Weiss said about the end of the series: "From the beginning, we've wanted to tell a 70-hour movie.
 It will turn out to be a 73-hour movie, but it's stayed relatively the same of having the beginning, middle[,] and now we're coming to the end.
 It would have been really tough if we lost any core cast members along the way[;] I'm very happy we've kept everyone and we get to finish it the way we want to."
-The first two episodes are, respectively, 54 and 58 minutes long, while the final four episodes of the series are all more than an hour in length—episode three is 82 minutes (making it the longest episode of the series), episodes four and five are each 78 minutes, and the final episode is 80 minutes.
+The first two episodes are, respectively, 54 and 58 minutes long, while the final four episodes of the series are all more than an hour in length: episode three is 82 minutes (making it the longest episode of the series), episodes four and five are each 78 minutes, and the final episode is 80 minutes.

 A two-hour documentary, Game of Thrones: The Last Watch, which documents the making of the eighth season, aired on May 26, the week after the series finale.

 Music

 Ramin Djawadi returned as the series' composer for the eighth season.
-The soundtrack album for the season was released digitally on May 19, 2019 and was released on CD on July 19, 2019.
+The soundtrack album for the season was released digitally on May 19, 2019, and was released on CD on July 19, 2019.

 Release

 Broadcast

-The season premiered on April 14, 2019 in the United States on HBO.
+The season premiered on April 14, 2019, in the United States on HBO.

 Marketing

 On December 6, 2018, HBO released the first official teaser trailer for the eighth season.
 A second teaser trailer was released on January 13, 2019, which announced the premiere date as April 14, 2019.
 The trailer was directed by David Nutter.
-HBO released a promotional advertisement with Bud Light on February 3, 2019 during Super Bowl LIII.
+HBO released a promotional advertisement with Bud Light on February 3, 2019, during Super Bowl LIII.
 Later, first-look photos of several main characters were released on February 6, 2019.
 On February 28, posters of many of the main characters sitting upon the Iron Throne were released.
 The official full trailer was released on March 5, 2019.